-End of Life Questions & Answers about the differences you may have about this role, why you want to consider having an End of Life Doula or Transition Advocate.
+End of Life Questions & Answers the differences you may have about this service, why you want to consider having an End of Life Doula or Transition Advocate.

 - Q: What is the difference between a hospice nurse and a Doulagiver/End of Life Doula?

 - A: Time and roles.
 The hospice nurse is the medical manager of the terminal patient with limited time at the bedside.
 The Doulagiver is the non-medical professional that is the eyes and ears of the case with no time limitations.
 The Doulagiver alerts the hospice team to any changes in the patients presentation so that the hospice nurse can assess and update the care plan for maximum daily comfort of the patient ( the goal of hospice )